 The internal jugular vein may be safer than subclavian venous access.
 The internal jugular vein is located posterior to the sternocleidomastoid mastoid muscle (Figure 1).
 It is usually accessed by a percutaneous route.
 The plate demonstrates a right internal jugular cannulation.

 Preliminary ultrasound of the right side of the neck is done in order to document the patency of the internal jugular vein.
 With real-time ultrasound guidance and employing a modified Seldinger technique, a small incision is made in the skin of the neck with a 15 blade and the internal jugular vein is cannulated with a small diameter needle (Figure 2A).
 After removing the syringe, the surgeon places a flexible guidewire (Figure 2B).
-The needle is removed, and over this wire, ...
+The needle is removed, and over this wire, a 5-French dilator is placed to create a track (Figure 3).
+A 3- to 4-cm transverse incision is made on the upper right thorax two fingerbreadths below the clavicle and ...